defold/doc/docs/en/manuals/message-passing.md

   This is perfectly valid.
 By leaving out the target component, the message is _broadcast_ to all components in the specified game object.
 We encourage though that you do specify the component, mainly because broadcasting is less performant but also because it can lead to obscure bugs.

 Message 2
-: An `increase_score` message is sent from the "hero" game object's script component to the script component of the "interface" game object.
+: A `increase_score` message is sent from the "hero" game object's script component to the script component of the "interface" game object.

   ```lua
   -- Send "increase_score" from the script component in "hero" to script component in "interface"